How to Increase Supplier Collaboration: 5 Steps for Segmenting Your Supply Base

 Supplier Motivation is Key

 Don’t forget to consider your collaboration offer to suppliers from their perspective.
 Collaborative projects should pose a win-win for you and your business partners – not just be perceived as more effort for the same return to them.
 Key suppliers will be keen on forming a long-term strategic partnership.
-Suppliers who are eager for more business and wanting to grow will be excited to expand their involvement with your organization.
+Suppliers who are eager for more business and wanting to grow will be excited to expand their involvement with your organisation.
 Longtail suppliers will be interested in faster payments and streamlined processes.
 There are benefits of collaboration on both sides – the key is demonstrating the pros.

 Business Consultants Can Help